-The Baranowski Tax Machine (see the lower photo) was built in France circa 1849, and was used for general employee payrolls.
+The Baranowski Tax Machine (see the photo below) was built in France circa 1849, and was used for general employee payrolls.
 The machine was awarded a medal in 1849 at the French National Exhibition in Paris.

 The Baranowski Tax Machine, part of the IBM Collection of historical calculating devices

-The machine for calculation of the votes in the elections of Baranowski (see the lower patent drawing) was designed in 1849.
-Actually Baranowski designed 3 different voting machines, the simplest being a box, containing a simple counting mechanism, where the voting boot had to be equipped with 1 box per candidate and the voter had to turn the crack at the counter of his favorite candidate.
-His second machine allowed for binary decisions, while the third machine was designed for choosing between more than 2 alternatives.
+The machine for calculation of the votes in the elections of Baranowski (see the patent drawing below) was designed in 1849.
+Actually, Baranowski designed three different voting machines, the simplest being a box containing a simple counting mechanism, where the voting boot had to be equipped with one box per candidate and the voter had to turn the crack at the counter of his favorite candidate.
+His second machine allowed for binary decisions, while the third machine was designed for choosing between more than two alternatives.

 Let’s examine the first reckoning machine of Baranowski, using the US patent (see the drawing below).

-The slides and the face-plate are so adapted and arranged that the operator may readily see from the front of the machine which slide to withdraw in order to disclose any required result.
-The operation of the machine, then, consists in the display of the particular result required on the withdrawal of the proper slide by the operator when such result is to be exhibited by a single number or sum on the tabulated surface; but when the result is to be exhibited by or consists of two or more numbers, then two or more proper slides have to be withdrawn, by which the two or more numbers are displayed, which being added together give the final result, and the same principle is to be followed to any extent required, the machine being of course adapted to the particular kind of tabulated surface to be used with it.
+The slides and the face plate are so adapted and arranged that the operator may readily see from the front of the machine which slides to withdraw in order to disclose any required result.
+The operation of the machine, then, consists in the display of the particular result required on the withdrawal of the proper slide by the operator when the result is to be exhibited by a single number or sum on the tabulated surface; but when the result is to be exhibited by or consists of two or more numbers, then two or more proper slides have to be withdrawn, by which the two or more numbers are displayed, which is added together give the final result, and the same principle is to be followed to any extent required, the machine being, of course, adapted to the particular kind of tabulated surface to be used with it.

 Thus the ascertainment of the result by means of the machine becomes reduced to the simple operation of exhibiting to view the number constituting the result required or the numbers to be added together for such result with the greatest facility.